rkonoplev/dniester/docs/en/DOCKER_DATA_RECOVERY_GUIDE.md

+> **⚠️ Historical Document**
+>
+> This guide describes manual backup and recovery processes that were relevant in the early stages of the project.
+> The current project uses **automated Flyway migrations** to create the database schema, and development data is
+> populated through these same migrations.
+>
+> This document is preserved for historical reference.
+Following it may lead to conflicts with the automated
+> migration system.

 # Docker Data Backup and Recovery Guide

 This document describes the full process of inventorying, backing up (dumping), and restoring